sabre-io/katana/README.md

 ## Install

-If you get sabre/katana through an archive, jump directly to the sub-sections.
+If you get sabre/katana through an archive, skip the pre-requisites.

+### Pre-requisites

-Be ensured you have [Composer][1] installed, and then run:
+To grab dependencies of the project, be ensured you have [Composer][1] installed, and then run:

 ```sh
 $ composer install
 ```

-Be ensured you have [Bower][5] installed, and then run:
+Also, be ensured you have [Bower][5] installed, and then run:

 ```sh
 $ bower install
 ```

-To install sabre/katana, you have two interfaces.
+Then, to install sabre/katana, you have two interfaces.

 ### In your browser